marciogualtieri/MagicSquares/README.md

      test_step_and_gone_off_on_top_of_the_grid_second()

+The test methods were named to reflect the step descriptions from the requirements.

-These tests were added exactly in this order, each test completed through a red-green-refactor cycle, that is:
+These tests were created exactly in this order, each test completed after a full red-green-refactor cycle, that is:

 - Add a test.
 - Add stubs to production code so project compiles.
 - Run tests and get failure (red).
 - Complete production code, so all tests pass (green).
 - Refactor until satisfied.
-- Repeat for all steps.
+- Repeat for all steps from the requirements.

 All tests can be found in [square_test.py](./test/square_test.py).

-Note that the majority of tests mirror the requirements, making it easier to understand.

 Additional tests were added for features which are implicit and therefore not outlined in the requirements.
-(for instance, 'Square' should allow building magic squares of different orders, thus there are tests initializing a 'Square' for different values of 'N').
+For instance, 'Square' should allow building magic squares of different orders, thus there are tests initializing a 'Square' with values of 'N'.

 ## Running Tests